aswalrazz/CiteFocus/README.markdown

    - Upload a CSV or Excel file with publication data (expected columns: `Title`, `Author`, `Year`, `Citations`, etc.).
 3. **Search Keywords**:
    - Enter keywords (e.g., "machine learning") to filter matching rows from the uploaded file.
-4. **Search with OpenAlex**:
+4. **Search with Open api**:
-   - Enter a publication title (e.g., "Deep Learning for NLP") and click "Search With DataSparkLabs" to fetch data from the OpenAlex API.
+   - Enter a publication title (e.g., "Deep Learning for NLP") to fetch data from the Open API.
 5. **View Results**:
    - Preview uploaded file data in a table.
    - Explore filtered data from keyword searches.
-   - Analyze OpenAlex data with tables and visualizations for:
+   - Analyze  data with tables and visualizations for:
      - Top authors by citations (bar chart and table).
      - Top institutions by citations (bar chart and table).
      - Citation distribution by author (treemap).